 Member of Perception and Action Lab

-Helen Fischer joined the IWM in April 2022 as a postdoc in the Perception and Action lab.
-Her research comprises the role of metacognition, in particular one’s insight into the limits of own knowledge, for beliefs about politicized science such as climate change or COVID-19.
-She also investigates the importance of metacognition for detecting own biases such as motivated reasoning and for information spread in social networks.
+Helen Fischer has been a postdoc at the IWM in the Perception and Action group since April 2022.
+She investigates the role of metacognition, our insight into the reliability and the limits of one's own knowledge for beliefs about politicized science such as climate change or COVID-19.
+Her work illuminates the importance of metacognition for recognizing one's own errors in reasoning, such as motivated information processing and biased information transfer in social networks.

 Open Access